DeMysteriisMundi/network-bible/networks-cheat-sheets.md

 **IPv6 address**

-IPv6 address contains from 128 bits.
-This expanded the address space.
-But the huge amount of addresses is not only one change.

-Firstly, look to the IPv6 address:
+IPv6 address contains from 128 bits, that are recorded in hexadecimal number system:

 2001:0DB8:0000:3234:5678:9ABC:0000:0000/32

-The hexadecimal number system is used for recording.
-The parts of hexadecimal number are named *hextets*.
-Leading zeros are removed to reduce the address.
-Also groups of duplicate zeros are removed.
-A single group of zeros is replaced by 0.
-So the previous address may be replaced as follows:
+The parts of hexadecimal number divided by colon are named *hextets*.
+The long recording format IPv6 written above may lead to a short format.
+For this it is necessary to remove the leading zeros in the each address group.
+Groups containing only the zeros, need to be replaced by the one zero.
+The longest sequence consisting from the zeros replaced by two colons.
+The short recording format looks like:

 2001:DB8:0:3234:5678:9ABC::/32

-Pay attention to prefix in the end of address, that follows by the slash symbol.
-This prefix used instead of subnet mask and divides network address from the host address.
+Pay attention to number in the end of address, that follows by the slash symbol.
+It is used as a subnet mask and indicates size of network part of address.
+IPv6 address divided to two parts:

+- Prefix - the network address
+- Interface Identifier - the node address

-Prefix divided address to parts:
+But prefix also divided by two parts:

-- Global Routing Network - this is a network address part, that used for global routing
+- Global Routing Prefix - the global network address
-- Subnet Identifier - this is a just subnet
+- Subnet Identifier - the subnet address
-- Interface Identifier - this is a node

-IPv6 address has a more strict hierarchy, than IPv4 address.
+Global Routing Prefix issues by provider.
+Subnet Identifier assignes by client.
+IPv6 uses CIDR addressing and it is allows to use  VLSM-like mechanism - we can change subnet size by borrowing the low bits.
+But it recommends to changing 4 bits to avoid the situation when the one part of hexadecimal number indicates to subnet and the other part indicates to interface.

 ---